tpluscode/tpluscode.github.io/source/_drafts/publishing-polymerts-elements.markdown

 jspm i npm:marked
 ```

-Now it's possible to import the library and use its functionality in the custom element.
+Now, it's possible to import the library and use its functionality in the custom element.

 {% codeblock lang:js %}
 import 'marked';